Subbuteo Resume image

 I set up my final league after that.
 It was a solo league, and used 350 Southampton, an all too familiar lightweight team.
 The team would be called Northcastle United, and they played against other invented teams.
 I tried to do the team selection, goalscorer thing which I had started with my earlier Melchester Rovers league, and to be fair, Northcastle played two full seasons.

-By this point, my interest had started to wane.
+It was the mid eighties and by this point, my interest had started to wane.
 I had been bullied quite badly at school, had my exams coming up and was a very anxious teenager.
 I lost interest in almost everything except my model railway, and the Subbuteo was packed away.
 Over the years I did try and set up leagues again, but quickly lost interest.

 On that day, I found out just how poor I was.
 I lost 14-0 not once, but twice in my group games to different opponents!
 My other game I lost 5-0.
 That was the day I retired from Subbuteo, and this retirement lasted fifteen years.
 In that time, I created a website / excuse to list my teams and accessories.
-If it still exists, I will try and find the address and put a link to it on this website.

 Unfortunately, as seems to be the trend with me, Mike Bradbury and I had a major disagreement, which led to me quitting the club midway through my fourth season with them.
 For once, the reason for the disagreement was not of my making.
 I retained my friendship with everyone else at the club, I am glad to say.I quickly found a newly formed club in Leicester; the Leicester Foxes.
 I liked the look of their club, with its base in a sports centre, a bar, hot food and Sky Sports TVs.
 Not only that, one of my team mates is Trevor Arthur, the same guy I played with at the East Midlands Alliance, before my "retirement".
 The club was only formed in 2022 but we are already twinned with the American MOIsT club and my good friends Jeff Drake and Therron Thomas.
 MOIsT means Missouri, Ohio, Indiana and some of Texas, by the way.
 For more information on the club, see below At the end of 2023 it was the Foxes' privilege to welcome MOIsT player Therron to one of our club nights, and a great evening was had.
 By this point, the club had moved to another venue.
 It still had a bar and food could be ordered, but alas, no Sky Sports TVs.

 The International Solo Subbuteo League was created on Facebook a couple of years ago, and I am proud to say I am one of the founding members and also one of the administrators.
 Andy Fake does all the hard work, organising leagues and fixtures, and I just dip my toe in to help out now and again, and ride on his coat tails!
-The ISSL is a success!
+The ISSL is a great success!
 We have more than 150 members in our league.
-My teams are Manchester United, currently in Division 1, and Pescara, currently in Division 2.
+My teams are Manchester United, currently in Division 1, and Pescara, currently in Division 3.
 Many people around the world are involved, playing solo Subbuteo games and submitting them to Andy, so that he can formulate league tables.
 Manchester United won the ISSL Cup in Season 1, beating Aston Villa 5-2.
 The game was played by Vangelis Scotinotis in Athens.
 Then in Season 3, United won the Second Division by three points to gain promotion.
 United successfully won the Division 1 title in Season 8.
 Pescara have had less success, but have gained promotions from Division 4 to Division 2.
+They are now back down in Division 3.
 My brother Richard also used to have two teams, AC Milan and Fulham.
 However he is no longer a member.

 The latest friend to come into my Subbuteo world has been Trevor Allen.
 Trevor organises a less formal set of leagues, for Heavyweight and Lightweight teams; modern teams and old style flat figure teams.
 I have Northcastle United in the first league, playing in 72 Cagliari lightweight colours.
 Craiglang FC are in the modern league playing in Zeugo 283 Bristol City colours and my flats team is Rassburg Twenty which are represented by 20 Hamilton Academicals.
 Quite a few beginners come to Trevor's and enjoy the evening, including my boss!
+Recently I swapped the teams around.
+Northcastle United now have modern Raptor bases with self painted red and white stripes and blue shorts, similar to Atletico Madrid.
+Craiglang meanwhile, now play as a Top Spin team, in the colours of Toronto FC.

 Since starting to play in the South Staffs League, the Leicester Foxes and the ISSL, I have made new friends and attended Subbuteo collectors fairs.
 Ebay is always a good source of stuff, both new and second hand, filling in some of the gaps in my collection.
 Then I cannot rate Paul Lloyd's Top Spin teams more highly.
 They bring me back full circle to the teams I collected in the 1970s and 1980s.
 There are also great Youtube videos to see.
 My favourites are "Youbutteo" by Stewart Grant and "Table Football Monthly" by Keith Littler, Danielle and Smiffy!
+Unfortunately, both have stopped producing new videos.
+I also enjoy seeing "Subbuteo Game of the Day" with Chris Fairley and David Hughes.
+While their Subbuteo skills may not be to everyone's liking, the fun and imaginative content of their channel really does appeal to me, and I like their videos a lot.
+I even appeared in one episode!

+Now what was that MOIsT thing all about?
 I am also an honorary member of the MOIsT League in the USA.
 This is a group of lads who get together in Missouri, Ohio, Indiana and some of Texas (hence MOIsT) several times a year to play in tournaments among their members.
 They make a full weekend of the tournaments and socialise as well, doing other things as well as playing Subbuteo, such as going to MLS and USL games, having barbecues, going out and having a great time.
 I am hoping to travel to St Louis in Missouri one year to take part in the Brick Tamland Tournament.
 I played Subbuteo against my good friends Jeff Drake and Therron Thomas in a games store in Indianapolis in 2018.
 Both beat me quite easily, but I did manage to get two goals past Jeff in one of the games!
 I first met Jeff in Preston a couple of years earlier, when his son had trials in Merseyside.
 Ian Drake is a football player who I would not be surprised to see gracing the fields of an MLS team in the future, if not playing at a higher level.
 He also had some trials for Feyenoord.
 He is currently playing to a high level at Northern Illinois University.
 I am pleased to be a member of MOIsT, even though I am unlikely to regularly play in their tournaments.

 Finally, my Half Century League is a direct link back to those early leagues I played as a child.
 I think I love this game for nostalgic purposes, but also because it is great fun, whether played solo or against an opponent.
 The collecting aspect is great too.
 Many players and collectors seem to be around my age group also.
 I guess we are all very similar minded.
 I know the clubs are making efforts to get younger players involved, and I wholeheartedly support this.
 If the kids would move away from their computers for a while and give this game a try, I think the football fans among them would love it.
 You don't have to be brilliant (I'm not!) to enjoy Subbuteo.
 It's a game for all ages, male and female.